Cricket’s Shorthand Course

 A Note on Making Your Own Material

-Be very careful making your own material until you finish the book.
+Do not make your own material until you finish the core theory.

 Orthographic systems such as Orthic and Teeline quickly teach an acceptable way to write all words – just use the alphabet.
 You can start writing after learning the alphabet and combinations, or so they say.
 I recommend you wait a bit, since the next few pages usually teach simple but powerful ways to reduce writing.
 You do not want your hand to get stuck on the Fully Written versions.

 Older phonetic books are a challenge.
-Work through the core theory and available samples BEFORE writing new material.
-Often an outline that seems correct now does not follow later rules – to the point that you wrote the opposite of what you intended.
-Then be very careful to proof-read all your writing and make sure you follow all the rules.
-Making your own reference book will be very useful for these shorthands.
+Work through the core theory and available samples, then be very careful to proof-read all your writing and make sure you follow all the rules.

 Personal Reference Binder